 There are a number of cards in 1996-97 Sprite featuring rookies from the 1996 NBA Draft.
 In addition to the Kobe Bryant rookie card, you’ll find Allen Iverson along with Marcus Camby, Shareef Abdur-Rahim, Stephon Marbury, Ray Allen, Antoine Walker and Kerry Kittles.

 The Sprite cards use the player order that was once traditional among basketball card sets, alphabetically through the teams and with teams represented by more than one player they are also listed alphabetically.
 If a collector sees a set of 40 cards at a card show, with Atlanta’s Dikembe Mutombo up the front and Washington’s Chris Webber as the last card it will be the Fleer Sprite set.

 Grant Hill had just averaged 20.2 points, 9.8 rebounds and 6.9 assists in season 1995-96, and as the next big thing in the NBA he was the focus of a special insert set with the Sprite giveaway.
 Hill was a spokesperson for Sprite and appeared in numerous commercials for them during his NBA career.
 A Hill collector should be very interested in the Sprite issues because it means an extra 14 cards, as he also had a card in 1996-97 Fleer Sprite Australian.

-Although not found very often on eBay, Fleer Sprite cards are very cheap, as collectors either don’t know about them or are not interested due to their similarity to the Fleer cards they already own.
+Although not found very often, Fleer Sprite cards are very cheap, as collectors either don’t know about them or are not interested due to their similarity to the Fleer cards they already own.
 The best thing about the Sprite issue is that for player collectors and team collectors it provides extra cards to search for.
 You can see what’s available on eBay here.